Path

 counting is like finding a window

 and jumping out of it.
-At home she cuts
+At home she tears

 a sheet of paper from the bolt, more long